 We’ve shared one car since we got married seven years ago and it has saved us so much money.
 It’s definitely not always convenient, but we’ll keep making it work for as long as possible.

-I try to stick to $65 per week for groceries.
+Can we all just agree that setting a budget and sticking to that budget are two very different things?
+It can be so hard to stick to your grocery budget!
+I try to stick to a max of $70 per week for groceries.
 Remember, this is just food and doesn’t include any household supplies or eating out.

 The two things that help me stick to my grocery budget most are meal planning and shopping at Aldi.
 Here are some popular posts that will help you meal plan and stick to your budget: